ccdxc/sw/docs/apidef.md

         svc.GetMethod("DeleteBook").WithPostCommitHook(r.processDelBook)
     }

-## Add the service to the API server and API Gateway
-The generated code plugs into the API server and API gateway.
-To facilitate this the service needs to be added to the API server and API gateway imports.
-For the API Gateway this happens in the apigw/cmd/services.go.

-    import (
-        _ "github.com/pensando/sw/utils/apigen/example/grpc/server"
-    )

-For the API Server this happens vie the apiserver/cmd/backends.go

-    import (
-        _ "github.com/pensando/sw/utils/apigen/example/gateway"
-    )

 With this the APIs defined in the protobuf should be functional and API call should should be able to perform CRUD operations on the KV store objects.
 Service controllers would typically watch the config objects in the KV store and take business logic actions.